Skip to main content

 Inclusive language sets the tone for a welcoming workplace environment.
 If the wrong verbiage is being used within a company’s messaging, employees may not feel respected.

-Check the emails, newsletters and internal documents your company shares to eliminate any biased or exclusionary terms.
-If you see problematic language being used, suggest an alternative that better reflects diversity and inclusivity.
+Check the emails, newsletters and internal documents your company shares to remove any biased or exclusionary terms.
+If you see problematic language being used, suggest an alternative that better reflects inclusivity.

 The following are a few examples of ways you can gather insights: